b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+* Rastelli, Marion (2018, 2016).
+'Considerations About Traditions Influential in the Ahirbudhnya-Samhita' (pp. 421-443) in Malinar, Angelika & Suter, Rafael (eds.)
+(2018, 2016). *Asian Research - Asian Studies: Journal of the Swiss Asia Society - Review of the Swiss Asia Society \[German/French: Asiatische Studien - Études Asiatiques: Zeitschrift der Schweizerischen Asiengesellschaft - Revue de la Société Suisse-Asie] (ASIA)*,  Vol. 72, Issue 2, 2018.
+(Note: Fiirst published in print in 2016 and online in 2018.
+A first version of this paper in German was read at a public lecture series held at the Centre for Tantric Studies of the University of Hamburg during the Winter term 2012-13 under the title "Die esoterische Tradition des Pancarātra: Einflüsse und Ziele".).
+Berlin, Germany: Walter de Gruyter GmbH.
+Source: https://doi.org/10.1515/asia-2016-0002 (accessed: Wednesday, August 20, 2025)

+**Purport:**<br>
+...

 * Rastelli, Marion (2018).
 'REVIEW ~ Diwakar Archarya (2015).
 Early Tantric Vaishnavism: Three Newly Discovered Works of the Pancharatra.
 The Svayambhuvapancharatra, Devamritapancharatra and Ashtadashavidhana.
 Critically Edited from their 11th- and 12th-century Nepalese Palm-Leaf Manuscripts with an Introduction and Notes' (pp. 272–275) in the *Indo-Iranian Journal*, Vol. 61, №3, 2018.
 Leiden, The Netherlands: Brill.
 Source: https://archive.org/details/rastelli-marion-2018.-review-early-tantric-vaishnavism-three-newly-discovered-works-of-pancharatra (accessed: Friday, August 30, 2024)

 **Purport:**<br>